EdgeLord69-dev/Progression-Boost/README.md

 ### Note

 * Windows' builtin Task Manager is not a good tool for checking CPU usage.
 The CPU Utility reported in Task Manager will never reach 100% on most systems, despite the CPU is already delivering all the performance it can.
 This is not an advertisement, but HWiNFO, a tool commonly used by PC building community, shows a different CPU Usage number, which is more aligned to what people expects.

+## VapourSynth Scene Detection

+This is an excerpt from [Progression Boost](#progression-boost).
+Use this script to try out WWXD and Scxvid for av1an encoding.

+Check the [`requirements.txt`](VapourSynth-Scene-Detection/requirements.txt).
+Download the [script](VapourSynth-Scene-Detection/VapourSynth-Scene-Detection.py) and run `python VapourSynth-Scene-Detection.py --help` to view the help and the guide.